 When you access our services online, our web servers automatically create records of your visit.
 These records typically include IP-address, access times, the sites linked from, pages visited, the links and features used, the content viewed or requested, browser or application type, language and other such information.
 When you use our services or otherwise interact with us over telecommunications networks, certain additional information, such as your mobile telephone number, may be transmitted to RedLaw by the telecommunications operator as a standard part of that communication.

 Purposes of the processing and the legal basis for the processing

 RedLaw will collect, use, store and otherwise process your Personal Data for the purposes of RedLaw’s recruitment or resourcing activities.
-Additionally your personal data may be processed for other purposes you have consented to such as marketing information or other information we think will be of legitimate interest to you.
-Please note, we use mailchimp as our marketing automation platform.
-We may also use your personal data to carry out our obligations arising from any contracts we intend to enter into or have entered into between you and us
+Additionally your personal data may be processed for other purposes such as relevant information we think will be of legitimate interest to you.
+We may also use your personal data to carry out our obligations we have entered into between you and us.

 Our legal basis for the processing of personal data is our legitimate business interests, described in more detail below, although we will also rely on contract, legal obligation and consent for specific uses of data.